Multivariate continuous-time autoregressive moving-average processes on cones: Cone valued MCARMA processes

-Note that the conditions in \cref{item:bk22-positive-stationary-2} are not necessary for causal MCARMA processes to be positive.
+Note that the conditions in \cref{item:bk22-positive-stationary-2} are not necessary for causal MCARMA processes to be cone valued.
 Indeed, in some situations we can check the conditions of \cref{item:bk22-positive-stationary-1} directly as illustrated by the following example:

-\begin{example} Let $p=2$, $\opC_{0}\in \pi(C)$ and $\opA\in\cL(\MM_{n,m})$ be invertible and such that $-\opA^{2}$ is quasi-positive.
+\begin{example} Let $p=2$, $\opC_{0}\in \pi(\cK)$ and $\opA\in\cL(\MM_{n,m})$ be invertible and such that $-\opA^{2}$ is quasi-positive.
 If we define

 then $\tau(\cA_{2})=\tau(-\opA^{2})<0$ and the associated operator polynomials are $\opP(\lambda)=\lambda^{2}\opI+\opA^{2}$ and $\opQ(\lambda)=\opC_{0}$.
 We thus see that $\lambda\mapsto \opQ(\lambda)\opP(\lambda)^{-1}$ is completely monotone, although no factorization of the form in~\eqref{eq:bk22-decomposition-linear} is available. \end{example}